New Jersey (888) 755-4657 | Georgia (470) 888-1650 | Indiana (317) 960-3400 | North Carolina (704) 461-3400

 A Plan Made for You

-Like any form of treatment for developmental disorders, you shouldn’t expect miracle results after one session of ABA therapy.
-The process needs both time and ongoing commitment to work.
-Day one can involve a lot of new things.
+ABA therapy, like any other form of treatment for developmental issues, does not guarantee immediate success.
+The approach necessitates both time and a continued commitment to work.
+Day one can include a lot of new experiences.

 Expert Treatment

-Usually, treatment begins with an evaluation and assessment of the situation.
-A psychologist or behavioral therapist does the assessment.
-They look at the condition, diagnosis, severity of behavior, and other elements.
-From there, they create a plan to produce desired behavior through positive reinforcement.
+Treatment usually starts with evaluating and assessing the current situation.
+A psychologist or behavioral therapist conducts the assessment.
+They assess the ailment, diagnosis, severity of the behavior, and other factors.
+They develop a plan to encourage desired behavior through positive reinforcement.

 Personalization